 Colonization is just not libertarian.
-Nor can it simply postulate the autonomous individual undergirded by what Russell West-Pavlov calls a "basic, underlying synchronicity of the taxonomic system."
-38 The traveling hyperlocal, on the other hand, understands that an individual who goes from Britain to New Zealand in the 1800s, whether they think of their journey as migration or travel, is never evading the structures of power.
+Nor can it simply postulate the autonomous individual undergirded by what Russell West-Pavlov calls a "basic, underlying synchronicity of the taxonomic system."38 The traveling hyperlocal, on the other hand, understands that an individual who goes from Britain to New Zealand in the 1800s, whether they think of their journey as migration or travel, is never evading the structures of power.
 What the travelling hyperlocal can achieve, though, is an encounter with place that at once acknowledges colonization, but does not seek to erect a monumental settler edifice.
-The travelling hyperlocal is closer to the picaresque than the foundational, the episodic than the monumental; by acknowledging the European traveler is always, as Foucault said of Don Quixote, a "hero of the same," it forestalls the cathartic, foundational colonial primal scene that, weirdly, both imperial history and certain post-colonial gestures have seemed to emphasize 39 By emphasizing inadvertent and inconspicuous encounters with particularity the hyperlocal discourages the afflatus of subsidiarity.
+The travelling hyperlocal is closer to the picaresque than the foundational, the episodic than the monumental; by acknowledging the European traveler is always, as Foucault said of Don Quixote, a "hero of the same," it forestalls the cathartic, foundational colonial primal scene that, weirdly, both imperial history and certain post-colonial gestures have seemed to emphasize.
+By emphasizing inadvertent and inconspicuous encounters with particularity the hyperlocal discourages the afflatus of subsidiarity.
 I do not mean to argue against regionalism per se here.
-In Australia, regions such as Gippsland, New England, and the Wheatbelt play vital roles in resisting a unitary national narrative and settler-colonial complacency, calling attention to the irrepressible diversity of terrain and culture.
-But these regionalisms are not seeking a quasinational afflatus.
+In Australia, regions such as Gippsland, New England, and the Wheatbelt play vital roles in resisting a unitary national narrative and settlercolonial complacency, calling attention to the irrepressible diversity of terrain and culture.
+But these regionalisms are not seeking a quasi-national afflatus.
 What John Kinsella calls "international regionalism" is a kind of localism that provincializes the global norm as it is asserting a regional difference.

 Kinsella's critique of the so called "Antipodean actionist" and of the local activists who can be "disturbingly territorial" argues that the answer to normative arrogance is not the decisively local, but a posture that can shuttle in and out of the local, and from local to local, affirming specificity but never harnessing particularity.
 40. Tench goes from farm to farm, finding anchor but never lodgment, concreteness but never permanence.
 Much as in Anthony Trollope's later Antipodean travelogue, a numbing series of lists and inventories hollows and vacates any sort of primal or cathartic possessiveness of the land.
-The passive accretion of the careful indexer militates against the imperial gaze of the conqueror, against even the governmental impulse Tench thinks he is obeying, even if Tench himself certainly never
+The passive accretion of the careful indexer militates against the imperial gaze of the conqueror, against even the governmental impulse Tench thinks he is obeying, even if Tench himself certainly never escapes being part of an imperial and colonial mission, is always a minor priest in what Stephen Muecke has called the "magico-religious forces" of the secular state.
+Watkin Tench can find farm after farm in Rose Hill, but he can never find New South Wales or Australia, even as he is physically there.
+His overt colonialism and his tacit acknowledgment of his colonialism render an analysis of his project down to the level of the hyperlocal, the sub-topographical.

-38 Russell West-Pavlov, Temporalities (London: Routledge, 2013), p.
+&lt;sup>38 Russell West-Pavlov, Temporalities (London: Routledge, 2013), p.
 66.

-39 Michel Foucault, The Order of Things, translated by Alan Sheridan (London: Routledge, 1989), p.
+&lt;sup>39 Michel Foucault, The Order of Things, translated by Alan Sheridan (London: Routledge, 1989), p.
 51.

-40 John Kinsella, Russell West-Pavlov, Temporariness On The Imperatives of Place (Tübingen: Narr Francke Attempto, 2018), p.
+&lt;sup>40 John Kinsella, Russell West-Pavlov, Temporariness On The Imperatives of Place (Tübingen: Narr Francke Attempto, 2018), p.
 147.